National Scholarships and Fellowships

 Staff in the Honors Program Office are available to support applicants with discussion about opportunities, strategizing on application materials, and preparation for interviews.
 However, the initiative must come from the applicants.

 Each program has a campus representative who must endorse the application.
-If the applicant cannot determine who that is, they should contact the Honors Office and we will assist in determining that information.
+If the applicant cannot determine who that is, contact the Honors Program.

 Carnegie Junior Fellows Program